All Episodes

 So we're really losing this sort of baseline that we've always had of what truth is.

-You know, let me look at it the word truth through a political prism.
+You know, let me look at the word truth through a political prism.

-The truth is Obama always was and governed as a rigid radical ideologue, an Olinsky disciple, an acorn activist, uh, community organizer, Frank Marshall Davis, Reverend Wright, Bill Lair's Bernardine Dorn, you know, belief system.
+The truth is Obama always was and governed as a rigid radical ideologue, an Alinsky disciple, an Acorn activist, community organizer, Frank Marshall Davis, Reverend Wright, Bill Lair's Bernardine Dorn, you know, belief system.

-And not that he is a terrorist, but he hung out with them.
+And not that he's a terrorist, but he hung out with them.

 He never had a sister soldier moment like Clinton did, or the era of big government is over.